thatvirdiguy/thatvirdiguy.github.io/_posts/2025-01-06-security-champion:-Tools-Reference-List.md

-This is an inexhaustive reactive scanning list, intended to be only used a reference.
+This is an inexhaustive security scanning list, intended to be only used a reference.

 | Check                    | Tools                                                                                                                                                                                                                               |
 |:------------------------:|:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|